HCL-TECH-SOFTWARE/connections-doc/src_v8/user/eucommon/c_eucommon_ext_user.md

-# Connecting with external users
+# Connecting with external users {#whatcanidoasanexternaluser .concept}

 Learn what an external user can do in HCL Connections, and how you can invite them to register.